 - Placing a urinary catheter to prevent secondary reabsorption through the bladder

 Is there chocolate treats for dogs?

 While our pooches can't have chocolate, this doesn't mean they have to miss out.
-There are many doggy treats that might look like they contain chocolate, but in fact use a dog friendly chocolate substitute called carob.
+There are many doggy treats that might look like they contain chocolate, but in fact use a dog-friendly chocolate substitute called carob.
 Often confused with chocolate because it looks so much alike, carob has a naturally sweet flavour similar to chocolate.
-It doesn't contain any theobromine or caffeine, instead it has a number of healthy nutrients in it and is a great source of fibre for dogs.
+It doesn't contain any theobromine or caffeine, instead it has a number of healthy nutrients in it and is a great source of fiber for dogs.
 There are a lot of dog treat recipes featuring carob if you feel like whipping up a delicious treat for your pooch.